wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 These zip files create new JBoss Modules specific to the WildFly/JBoss EAP SAML Adapter within your WildFly or JBoss EAP distro.

-After adding the modules, you must then enable the Keycloak SAML Subsystem within your app serverâ€™s server configuration: `domain.xml` or `standalone.xml`.
+After adding the modules, you must then enable the Keycloak SAML Subsystem within your app server¡¯s server configuration: `domain.xml` or `standalone.xml`.

 There is a CLI script that will help you modify your server configuration.
-Start the server and run the script from the serverâ€™s bin directory:
+Start the server and run the script from the server¡¯s bin directory:

 WildFly 11 or newer